xyproto/kal/README.md

 * Provides a collection of functions for dealing with dates, intervals between dates and special days like winter solstice.
 * Provides functions for finding public holidays ("red days"), easter, notable days, equinoxes, solstices and flag flying days, for some calendars (every country may have different flag flying days).
-* Currently, public holidays and flag flying days are only added for USA and Norway, but pull requests are welcome!
+* Currently, public holidays and flag flying days are only added for USA, Norway and Turkey, but pull requests are welcome!

 General information
 -------------------

-* Version: 1.0
+* Version: 1.1
 * License: MIT
 * Author: Alexander F Rødseth